 I’ve chosen to use tables to show what the various Marriott Bonvoy consumer credit cards offer and because I think the information speaks for itself, I don’t intend to add a lot of commentary about specific differences between cards.

 This article is intended more as a resource (with a few of my thoughts added in) rather than a blow-by-blow discussion of what I think is good and bad about each of the Bonvoy consumer cards.
-I’ve made no secret of the fact that I don’t like the two newly issued Bonvoy cards (see here and here) and while that’s almost certainly going to come up again, I don’t intend to go over too much old ground.
+I’ve made no secret of the fact that I don’t like the two most recently issued Bonvoy cards (see here and here) and while that’s almost certainly going to come up again, I don’t intend to go over old ground.

 Ok, let’s move on to the comparisons…